codingjoe/django-vies/README.rst

 Django-VIES
 =====
 Django-VIES is a django extension that allows storing VAT Information Exchange System (VIES) data in django models and validation.
-Provided are a ModelField and a FormField.
+Provided are a VATIN object, a ModelField and a FormField.

 Installation
 --------